STEAM Co, GOOGLE AND FRIENDS

 This 45 journey will take the whole school on a roller coaster journey through the history of tech and the amazing people who made it all happen with their creativity and STEAM skills.

 We include stories about:

-- Ada Lovelace and Babbage (did you see her on the ITV Victoria drama the other day?),
+- Ada Lovelace and Babbage (did you see her on the ITV Victoria drama?).

 - Hidden Figures and how the maths skills of three black women helped get the Americans into space and into this fantastic movie.